Glue ear – what you need to know

 What causes glue ear?

 Different things can contribute to the risk of a child getting glue ear.
 These include whether a child was breastfed, if a child has allergies, whether they are more prone to colds and infections.
-Some children who have lots of ear infections are more prone to glue ear, as are some children with cleft palate or Down’s syndrome.
+Some children who have lots of middle ear infections are more prone to glue ear, as are some children with cleft palate or Down’s syndrome.
 There is some evidence which links higher rates of glue ear if children are in smoky environments.

 How would I know if my child has glue ear?